bryanphilips/yolo/README.md

   Roles: Define roles for running Docker containers with correct hostnames.

-  Vagrantfile: Configure Vagrant to use the Debian Jessie box and run Ansible provisioning.
+  Vagrantfile: Configure Vagrant to use the ubuntu/jammy64 box and run Ansible provisioning.

   ## Running the Application